mradigen/dotfiles/.github/README.md

 Dotfiles for my bspwm rice on Arch Linux.
 This rice contains multiple themes, which can be choosen by pressing `Super + T`.

+You can also press `Super + Shift + h` in order to get a help on sxhkd shortcuts.

 ---

 # Theme (w/o blur):